ve3sqd/gordutils/README.md

 1. removing empty directories from a 'base filesystem'
 2. copying or moving all files or files of only a particular extension to another directory (or even the same one)
-3. removing all file of a particular extension (optionally limited by maximum size)
+3. removing all files of a particular extension (optionally limited by maximum size)

 I'm a bit of a novice at python, this being my first python program.
-I've found the available data structures (lists, sets, dictionaries) to be perfect for the types of things I'm going in this program.
+I've found the available data structures (lists, sets, dictionaries) to be perfect for the types of things I'm doing in this program.